ramblingsofadev/docs/contributing.md

 <h3 id="fixing-bug">Fixing a Bug</h3>

-To fix a bug, create a pull request on the latest stable branch (`1.0`) of the <a href="https://github.com/aphiria" title="Aphiria repositories" target="_blank">library's repository</a> with the fix and relevant PHPUnit tests.
+To fix a bug, create a pull request on the latest stable branch (`1.0`) of the <a href="https://github.com/aphiria" title="Aphiria repositories" target="_blank">library's repository</a> with the fix and relevant PHPUnit tests that provide 100% code coverage.

 <h2 id="features">Features</h2>

 We always appreciate when you want to add a new feature to Aphiria.
 For minor, backwards-compatible features, create a pull request on the latest stable branch (`master`) of the <a href="https://github.com/aphiria" title="Aphiria repositories" target="_blank">library's repository</a>.
 Do not submit pull requests to individual libraries' repositories.
 For major, possibly backwards-incompatible features, create a pull request on the `develop` branch.
-All new features should come with PHPUnit tests proving their functionality.
+All new features **must** provide unit tests with 100% code coverage.
 Pull requests should never be sent to the `master` branch.

 Aphiria strives to not create any unnecessary library dependencies.
 This even includes having dependencies on other Aphiria libraries.
 If your change will introduce a new dependency to a library, create an issue and ask about it before implementing it.